Listen to Mitski's hypnotic new single 'Heat Lightning'

 Opening up about ‘Laurel Hell’, which was recorded with longtime producer Patrick Hyland during COVID-enforced isolation, Mitski explained how its tracks “slowly took on new forms and meanings, like seed to flower”.

-The project then evolved into a “more uptempo and dance-y” collection.
+The project ultimately evolved into a “more uptempo and dance-y” collection.
 “I needed to create something that was also a pep talk”, Mitksi said.

 Mitski will showcase ‘Laurel Hell’ during a UK and European headline tour next April/May – see the full schedule here.